FadriPestalozzi/SolarSoundBytes/README.md

 ## Output: SoundBytes

+To draw your own conclusions regarding the ongoing energy transition, you can play with our extensive dataset using an [interactive dashboard](https://solar-sound-bytes.up.railway.app/dashboard).

-Based on custom user inputs compiled from the a chosen  timeframe of [sentiment analysis results](#input-sentiment-analysis) and optional overlay of [additional metrics](#input-additional-metrics), the user can trigger the creation of a customized **SoundByte**.
+Users can pick any combination of data streams for a specific time period to generate custom audio reports, making the complex and multi-layered topic of energy transition accessible to everyone.
+Based on the user-defined timeframe of [sentiment analysis results](#input-sentiment-analysis) and optional [additional metrics](#input-additional-metrics), turned on or off by the user, the user can trigger the generation of an AI report.

+This report is displayed as plain text and also available in audio format, aka a **SoundByte**.

 A SoundByte is a short audio summary which turns the chosen data range into a simple and easily digestible explanation.
-Users can pick any combination of data streams for a specific time period to generate custom audio reports, making the complex and multi-layered topic of energy transition accessible to everyone.

-To draw your own concusions, you can play with our extensive dataset using [our interactive dashboard](https://solar-sound-bytes.up.railway.app/dashboard).

-# 👥 Roles and Responsibilities of Collaborators
+# 👥 Meet the Core Team

 | Name                  | GitHub                                                 | Role             | Content                                                                                                                                                               |
 | --------------------- | ------------------------------------------------------ | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |